Thomas

 district 6 - U.S. rep. andrea salinas (D)

 The sixth district of Oregon runs through southwestern Portland and into Beaverton.
-Four-term Congresswoman Andrea Salinas represents the district and serves on the Agriculture Committee and the Committee on Science, Space, and Technology.
+Five-term Congresswoman Andrea Salinas represents the district and serves on the Agriculture Committee and the Committee on Science, Space, and Technology.
 A graduate of the University of California Berkeley, Salinas is married and the mother of one.

 Thomas Take: Safe Bet Democrat